szelingtan/tp/docs/DeveloperGuide.md

 Another possible confusion is if the `/strict` prefix were mistyped as `strict/`, causing an input such as
 > `find strict/ Homura`

-to instead search for the names `strict/` and `Homura` unstrictly rather than searching `Homura` strictly
+to instead search for the names `strict/` and `Homura` not strictly rather than searching `Homura` strictly

 A future update could parse the input and give an error message to the user when an invalid search name is passed.

+### 3.) \[Enhancement\] Duplicate Detection for `add`

+Currently, CareConnect compares strings case insensitively.
+However, it still takes into account spaces.

+This means that names such as "Akemi Homura" and "Akemi &nbsp;&nbsp;&nbsp; Homura" count as different people even though they should likely be the same person.

+We could add some sort of detection where we check if the name when split on whitespace and compared not case sensitively, and give a warning to the user if such a match is found.